LukasBombach/next-super-performance/README.md

 <img src="./docs/images/dyncamic-teaers.png" align="left"
      title="Dynamic elements in a static page" width="430">

 Let's explain this by example.
-Say you have a Next app with a `header`, a `main` section and `teaser`s, which are just headlines with a text snippet:
+Say you have a Next app with a `header`, a `main` section and `teaser`s (which may just be images with a text and a headline, for instance).
+For the sake of this example, let's try and make the teasers 2 & 3 dynamic (just to pick some items on the page) and leave the rest static.

+Here is how you would do it: